kratiarora03/Dine-Ease-/README.md

 # Dine-ease

 Dine-ease is a cross-platform mobile application developed using Flutter.
 It helps users discover nearby restaurants, browse their menus, read reviews, make reservations, and manage their profiles through secure login functionalities.
-By leveraging location services and Google Maps, Dine-ease provides an enhanced searchability of dining options.
+By leveraging location services and Google Maps, Dine-ease provides enhanced searchability of dining options.
 Efficient state management using the Provider package ensures responsive and seamless interactions.
 Additionally, Firebase is integrated for user authentication and secure data storage.

 ## Features